The economic medical climate in the first quarter of 2023: Things are looking up – but the basic problems remain-breakinglatest.news-Breaking Latest News

 Medical climate below the long-term mean

 Despite the relative improvement, the absolute values for the medical climate remain well below the long-term average.
 “Although the mood is brightening, the fundamental challenges of a highly regulated and administratively overly complex system remain,” explains Obermann.
-The financial situation is tense for many practices, the administrative burden has increased, concrete systematic improvements are not visible for many practices, and many reforms remain structural piecemeal: “Here we need a fundamental discussion about the care landscape, which also includes the experience and the Includes expertise from the outpatient sector in order to initiate coherent and sustainable change,” says Obermann.
+For example, the financial situation is tense for many practices, the administrative burden has increased, concrete systematic improvements are not visible for many practices, and many reforms remain structural patchwork: “Here a fundamental discussion about the care landscape is needed, which also includes the experience and the Includes expertise from the outpatient sector in order to initiate coherent and sustainable change,” says Obermann.

 The economic medical climate

-For more than 15 years, the Health Foundation has been surveying the medical climate of resident doctors as an indicator of the economic mood and confidence in this professional group.
+The Health Foundation has been collecting data for more than 15 years Medical climate of resident doctors as an indicator of the economic mood and confidence of this professional group.
 Since 2022 she has also been analyzing the medical climate of non-medical health professionals.
 The medical climate is surveyed analogous to the ifo business climate of the commercial economy.
-1,663 service providers took part in the current survey in the first quarter of 2023.
+At the current survey in the 1st quarter of 2023 1,663 service providers took part.

 About the Health Foundation

-In addition to its statutory tasks, the Health Foundation continuously carries out studies, such as the study series “Doctors in the future market of health” since 2005.
+Next to hers statutory duties the Health Foundation conducts studies on an ongoing basis, such as the series of studies since 2005 “Doctors in the future market of health”.
 The foundation records the mood, opinions and experiences of the medical profession and provides research results on current issues.

-The basis for numerous services is the structural index of medical care, which the Foundation takes great care to keep up to date and constantly develop.
-Numerous license partners also use the structure directory – including media companies, statutory and private health insurance companies, federal authorities and research institutions.
+This serves as the basis for numerous services Structure directory of medical care, which the Foundation takes great care to keep up to date and constantly develop.
+Likewise, numerous use license partner the structure directory – including media companies, statutory and private health insurance companies, federal authorities and research institutions.

 You can read more about our foundation work in our activity report.